 Example:

-A small business owner wants to purchase an office building for $500,000.
-The SBA covers $450,000 of the cost through a 504 loan, and the business owner provides only $50,000 in equity.
+A small business owner wants to buy an office building priced at $500,000.
+The SBA 504 loan covers $450,000 of the purchase, and the buyer provides just $50,000 in equity.
+In certain cases, grants or supplemental programs can reduce even that equity requirement, pushing the deal closer to a true no-money-down scenario.

 Why It Works: